PlainsightAI/filter-license-plate-detection/README.md

 ## 🚀 Quick Start (CLI)

-Run the License Plate Detection Filter as part of a pipeline:
+Run the DriveID Filter as part of a pipeline:

 ```bash
 openfilter run \